John Silvanus Davis: Early life

-Life in Wales 1845–1854
+Life and work in Wales

-Davis first became interested in the Latter-day Saints in 1845 at Llanybyther (Llanybydder).
-He heard about them from the Reverend John Jones, who was Captain Dan Jones's brother.
-Reverend Jones was printing Mormon tracts at the time.
-This made him deeply unpopular among his fellow printers.
-Davis was working with him as editor, typesetter, and pressman and read the tracts carefully.
-The result was his baptism.
-Davis was baptized on April 19, 1846 by Thomas Harris.
-He was ordained a teacher and priest within the next two years.
-He strongly defended Mormonism in periodicals, tracts, and poems.
-He engaged directly with both local and visiting preachers.
-He traveled throughout Wales and Dublin as a missionary for his newfound religion.
+Davis first became interested in the Latter-day Saints (LDS) in 1845 at Llanybydder; he heard about them from Reverend John Jones, the brother of Mormon missionary Dan Jones.
+John Jones was printing Mormon tracts at the time, which made him deeply unpopular among his fellow printers.
+Davis was working with Jones as editor, typesetter and pressman, and read the tracts carefully.
+Davis was baptised on April 19, 1846, by Thomas Harris, and within the next two years was ordained a teacher and priest.
+Davis strongly defended Mormonism in periodicals, tracts and poems; he engaged directly with local and visiting preachers, and travelled throughout Wales and Dublin as a missionary for his newfound religion.

 A collection of hymns, songs and spiritual rhymes, for the service of Latter Day Saints, in Wales.

 In 1848, Davis was called as first counselor to William S. Phillips, president of the Welsh mission.
-The two managed the printing office in Llannerdy.
-Davis printed several periodicals influential among the Welsh Saints, most notably Zion's Trumpet.
-He edited Zion's Trumpet from 1849 until his emigration in 1854.

-In addition to translating, he wrote edifying tracts explaining and defending Latter-day Saint beliefs.
-He edited a hymnbook with over 500 songs.
-It included many of his own hymns.
-His dealings with the Latter-day Saints in the Welsh mission brought him into circles with early Mormon leaders such as F. D. Richards, Orson Pratt, Erastus Snow, and future prophet John Taylor.
+Davis and Phillips managed the printing office in Llannerdy.
+Davis printed several periodicals that were influential among the Welsh Saints, most notably Zion's Trumpet, which he edited from 1849 until his emigration in 1854.
+In addition to translating, Davis wrote edifying tracts explaining and defending Latter-day Saint beliefs.
+He edited a hymn book with over 500 songs that included many of his own hymns.
+His dealings with the Latter-day Saints in the Welsh mission brought him into contact with early Mormon leaders such as F. D. Richards, Orson Pratt, Erastus Snow, and future prophet John Taylor.